Local Italy Experts

-Taking claim to three of the worlds most famous foods, pizza, pasta and ice cream, Italy doesn't stop there.
+Taking a claim to three of the world's most famous foods, pizza, pasta and ice cream, Italy doesn't stop there.
 Suppli rice balls are just one authentic reason to reach out further into exploring more of the culinary expertise on offer in Italy.
-Furthermore, Italian food often comes with olive oil drizzled bread, like the famous bruschetta starter for example, or it may just be used to soak up the sumptuous juices left over by the perfect lasagna dish.
+Furthermore, Italian food often comes with olive oil drizzled bread, like the famous bruschetta starter for example, or it may just be used to soak up the sumptuous juices leftover by the perfect lasagna dish.

 Follow up on these irresistible flavors with a grappa desert or just drink the much-loved spritz with your friends and family and let your food go down.
 Be sure to leave room for a tiramisu dessert, however, before finally topping off your meal with an espresso.

-The true distinctive feature in Italian food is a large amount of variation on offer.
-With over 600 types of different pasta and an inestimable amount of Pizza toppings, Italy introduces you into a world of decisions and recipes.
+The truly distinctive feature in Italian food is a large amount of variation on offer.
+With over 600 types of different pasta and an inestimable amount of Pizza toppings, Italy introduces you to a world of decisions and recipes.

 The summer months of July and August attract many, many travelers and the temperatures are soaring hot between these months.

 For fewer tourists and milder weather, the best times to embark on Italy tours are during April, May, and June, along with September-October also being nice times to visit.

 Transitional months of March and November can be great for catching spells of nice weather and for cultural pursuits.